 Dhondenling Tibetan settlement around the monastery was founded in 1974 by around 500 Tibetan refugees.
 Today, it has a population of around 7000 refugees in 22 villages and it is the 3rd largest such settlement in India and also the most remote, resulting in very poor infrastructure.
 The refugees live under simple conditions leading to a lack of hygiene and the spread of diseases like tuberculosis.

-Together with other international professionals, Henriette Müller has offered voluntary work on a regular basis since 2000.
+Together with other international professionals, Henriette Müller offered voluntary work on a regular basis from 2000 to 2018.
 In 2003, she was one of the founding members of a charitable society (Shenpen Deutschland e.V.) which was founded in Berlin to support the Dzogchen Shri Senha Charitable Society which runs Dzogchen Rinpoche's many projects aimed at improving living conditions for the refugees and to organize teachings.
 Useful links: